addy-dclxvi/debian-bspwm-dotfiles/README.md

 Just like Thunar pulls some XFCE dependencies.
 Also, I have pulled other component of GNOME Desktop, like Evince, File Roller, GVFS, Pavucontrol, and GNOME Polkit anyway.
+Utilization of shared dependencies will make my setup has a smaller footprint.

 - **Archive Manager** File Roller
 - **PDF Reader** Evince